Planar Novikov-Shubin invariant for adjacency matrices of structured directed dense random graphs: Introduction

 \section{Introduction}

 The stochastic block model is a random graph meant to model inhomogeneities in a disordered network.
-The vertices of the graph are partitioned into $K$ batches $V_1, \dots, V_K$.
-An edge in $V_i$ is connected to an edge in $V_j$ with probability $p_{ij}$ and these connections are independent.
+The vertices of the graph are partitioned into $K$ batches $V_1, \dots, V_K$. {\cedit A vertex} in $V_i$ is connected to {\cedit a vertex} in $V_j$ with probability $p_{ij}$ and these connections are independent.
 The stochastic block model can either be undirected or directed.
 The undirected model with a single batch is called a dense Erd{\H o}s–R\'enyi model.
 In this work, we consider the directed stochastic block model and for notational simplicity we restrict to constant batch sizes, i.e. $|V_i|=n$ for each $i=1, \dots, K$.
 The undirected model with $K>1$ is the dense inhomogeneous Erd{\H o}s–R\'enyi model (IERM) and converges in the limit $n \to \infty$ to a graphon in the cut distance \cite{Lovsz2004LimitsOD}.
 There is an extensive literature on this model and its sparse versions (see e.g. \cite{Bollobs2005ThePT,BORGS20081801,books/daglib/0031021,PhysRevE.66.066121} and references therein).
 An alternative description of the $n \to \infty$ limit for the dense IERM is provided by operator-valued free probability theory.
-The centred and appropriately normalised adjacency matrix $H_n:=\frac{1}{\sqrt{n}}(A_n - \E\1 A_n)$ of the this undirected stochastic block model converges to a $\C^K$-valued semicircular element $\frak{s} = \frak{s}^*$ in the sense of non-commutative distributions.
+The centered and appropriately normalized adjacency matrix $H_n:=\frac{1}{\sqrt{n}}(A_n - \E\1 A_n)$ of {\cedit this} undirected stochastic block model converges to a $\C^K$-valued semicircular element $\frak{s} = \frak{s}^*$ in the sense of non-commutative distributions. \cedit Indeed, the limit of the empirical spectral measure of $H_n$ is determined by a vector Dyson equation (see e.g. \cite{AEK2}).
+This equation is precisely the one satisfied by the Cauchy-transform of $\frak{s}$ in operator valued free probability theory \cite[Chapter 9]{MingoSpeicher}.
 In particular, the convergence $\frac{1}{n} \tr p(H_n) \to \tau(p(\frak{s}))$ holds almost surely, where $\tau$ denotes the faithful, tracial state on the underlying $W^*$-probability space, $\cal{A}$, with $\frak{s} \in \cal{A}$ and $p$ a polynomial.
-Similarly, as we show in this work, the centred and normalised adjacency matrix $X_n:= \frac{1}{\sqrt{n}}(A_n - \E\1 A_n)$ of the directed stochastic block model (DSBM) converges in the sense $\frac{1}{n} \tr p(X_n, X_n^*) \to \tau(p(\frak{c},\frak{c}^*))$ to a $\C^K$-valued circular element $\frak{c} \in \cal{A}$, which is a non-normal element in $\cal{A}$ for which all $\C^K$-valued cumulants of higher than second order vanish.
-Here, $p$ is a polynomial in two non-commutative variables.